overthetop/bg-dvorak-phonetic/README.md

 # Installation Linux

  - Clone this git repository on your local computer `git clone --depth 1 --branch v1.0.0 https://github.com/overthetop/bg-dvorak-phonetic.git`
- - Append all the contents of `symbols-bg-dv` file in the end of `/usr/share/X11/xkb/symbols/bg` file of your Linux distro
+ - Append all the contents of `/linux/symbols-bg-dv` file in the end of `/usr/share/X11/xkb/symbols/bg` file of your Linux distro
- - Insert all the contents of `evdev.xml` under `configItem > bg > variantList` element of `/usr/share/X11/xkb/rules/evdev.xml` file:
+ - Insert all the contents of `/linux/evdev.xml` under `configItem > bg > variantList` element of `/usr/share/X11/xkb/rules/evdev.xml` file:

     ```xml
     <layout>